wefcdse/functional_trait/readme.md

 - the method has a receiver, and the receiver is `&self`, `&mut self` or `self`

-- has no generics in the trait or the method (maybe I will add generics in the macro)
+- has no generic types in the trait or the method (may change in the future versions)

+- has no generic lifetime in the trait (may change in the future versions)

 - has no super trait (may change in the future versions)